Contrastive Learning on Multimodal Analysis of Electronic Health Records: Simulation Studies

-The error metrics $\text{Err}(\widehat{\mathbf{V}},\mathbf{V}^\star)$, averaged over $500$ repetitions, are presented in Figure~\ref{fig:simulation}.
+Boxplots of the error metrics $\text{Err}(\widehat{\mathbf{U}},\mathbf{U}^\star)$, averaged over $100$ repetitions, are presented in Figure~\ref{fig:simulation}.
 The results for CL and CL-GD, CLAIME and CLAIME-GD are very close to each other, as indicated by the proximity of their lines in Figures~\ref{fig:simulation} (a)--(c).
 This suggests that employing gradient-based methods on patient-level data (i.e., CL-GD and CLAIME-GD) is comparable to utilizing SVD on summary-level PMI matrices (i.e., CL and CLAIME).
-This observation aligns with the theoretical findings in Propositions \ref{prop: SVD} and \ref{prop: PCA CL}.
+This observation aligns with the theoretical findings in Propositions~\ref{prop: SVD} and \ref{prop: PCA CL}.
 On one hand, in Figures~\ref{fig:simulation}(a) and (b), the errors for CLAIME and CLAIME-GD decrease with an increase in $n$ or a decrease in $d$.
 This behavior is anticipated and can be theoretically inferred from the upper bounds provided in Theorems~\ref{thm: PMI decomposition} -- \ref{thm: MMCL convergence}.
 In contrast, the errors for Concate, CL, and CL-GD remain unchanged.
 This can be theoretically justified by their lower bounds being irrelevant to both $n$ and $d$, as shown in Theorem~\ref{thm: PCA DDPCA MMCL}.
-From the top panel of Figure~\ref{fig:simulation}(c), it can be observed that all methods exhibit larger errors when $c$ decreases, or in other words, the SNR decreases.
-Comparing to the other methods, CLAIME and CLAIME-GD demonstrate superior performance in the small SNR regions where $c \leq 0.5$.
-Similarly, the bottom panel of Figure \ref{fig:simulation}(c) shows a consistent increase in errors across all methods with higher values of $\rho$.
-CLAIME and CLAIME-GD again significantly outperform the other methods when $\rho$ is larger than $0.5$.
-This supports our initial motivation that the proposed method will be more robust in cases when the data is noisier.
+Moreover, it can be observed that KPCA behaves similarly to CL and Concate.
+From the top panel of Figure~\ref{fig:simulation}(c), we observe that all methods incur larger errors as $c$ decreases—that is, as the SNR worsens.
+Compared to the other methods, CLAIME and CLAIME-GD consistently demonstrate superior performance.
+This finding supports our initial motivation: the proposed method is more robust in noisier data settings.
+Similarly, in the bottom panel of Figure~\ref{fig:simulation}(c), while other methods exhibit only a slight decline in performance as $\rho$ decreases, CLAIME and CLAIME-GD again significantly outperform the alternatives across all values of $\rho$.

+We conducted additional simulation experiments in Supplementary~S7.3.1 and~S7.3.2 to empirically examine larger $d$ and account for model misspecification.
+Similar patterns were observed, demonstrating the robustness of our methods across broader settings.
+Furthermore, in Supplementary~S7.3.3, we compared our approach against the Concate and CL methods with debiasing (Remark~\ref{rem:debias}), and our method continued to outperform them.